This post may contain affiliate links. Please see our disclosure for more information.

 I recommend doing everything on the stove with the thermometer until step 6 when it’s time to incubate.
 Use the yogurt setting on your Instant Pot to incubate.

-Transfer the inoculated milk directly into the IP’s stainless steel container, or you can store the milk in another container that you set inside the IP’s container.
+Transfer the inoculated milk directly into the IP’s stainless steel container, or I prefer storing the milk in a smaller container that you set inside the IP’s container.

 You will need to experiment with time and temperature.
 The temperature for incubation is between 85 and 110 degrees F. You could start on the low side, the high side, or somewhere in the middle.
 If you don’t have the ability to set a specific temperature, choose “Normal.”